ricanontherun/short-form/README.md

 # short-form

 A command line journal for bite sized thoughts.
+Started as a project for practicing Golang, turned into something kinda useful!

 ## Features